isxuowo/mcwiki/API.md

 There are several event hooks built into mechanization.
 These are run using a function tag.
 To extend the event, in your datapack create the folder data/mechanization/tags/functions/[function] and add your functions in that tag (make sure to extend, not overwrite!).

 ### Tools
-* machine_crafter: Depreciated, use DU crafter.
 * wrench_break: triggers when player shift+right clicks a wrench, at the location they are looking.
 Should be used to safely break machines.
 * wrench_function: triggers when player right clicks the wrench, at the location they are looking.
 Should be used to altar a machine setting, i.e. changing modes or rotating.
 * multimeter_readout: triggers when player right clicks a multimeter, at the location they are looking.
 By default, prints out how much power the device is currently storing.
 Can be used to print out additional information.
-* pickup_head: triggers when player picks up a custom player head.
-Used to replace generated heads with heads that have proper NBT data.

 ### Machines
 * mech_upgraded: Scoreboard tag added to machine when a machine upgrade is applied.
 You should add in effects for each machine when upgraded (works faster, uses less energy, etc).